IslamKhSh/Xdimen/README.md

 <summary><b>deleteOldXdimen</b></summary>

-By setting it when you execute `generateXdimen` task `deleteXdimen` will be executed first to delete all previous generated xdimen resources and their dirs if the directory contains only `xdiemn.xml` file.
+By setting it when you execute `generateXdimen` task `deleteXdimen` will be executed first to delete all previous generated xdimen resources and their dirs if the directory contains only `xdimen.xml` file.

 > If you renamed the `xdimen.xml` file or its directory for any reason, this file won't be deleted.